 Buying using a government scheme

-There are number of government initiatives available.
+There are a number of government initiatives available.
 To learn more, open up the ‘Government schemes’ section of our first time buyer page